Environmental Systems and Anthropic Impact

 Basic concepts in chemistry and biology.

-Students could contact the lecturer to obtain indications about texts and bibliographic references that would be useful for filling eventual knowledge gaps.
+Students should contact the lecturer to obtain indications about texts and bibliographic references that would be useful for filling eventual knowledge gaps.

 Assessment methods and Criteria

-The exam, either for attending or not attending students, consists of a presentation by graphic software, e.g. PowerPoint (approximately 30 minutes) about the state of the art of relevant topics chosen together with the lecturer .
+The exam consists of a presentation by graphic software, e.g. PowerPoint (approximately 30 minutes) about project results obtained during the laboratory course.
 The final grade will be expressed in thirties (from 18/30 to 30/30).
+Not attending students will prepare a presentation by graphic software, e.g. PowerPoint (approximately 30 minutes) about a selected topic, followed by a discussion.

 Students with SLD or disability certifications are kindly requested to contact the teacher at least 15 days before the date of the exam session to agree on individual exam requirements.
 In the email please make sure to add in cc the competent offices: [email protected] (for students with SLD) o [email protected] (for students with disability).